LeidyGil/leidygil.github.io/SQL_English.md

 FROM table1 NATURAL LEFT JOIN table2;

 -- Exercise
--- Given the provided tables, create a report that selects all students (their names), enrolled courses, and enrollment dates.
+-- Given the provided tables, create a report that SELECTs all students (their names), enrolled courses, and enrollment dates.
 -- If a student is not enrolled in any courses, the student should be shown without enrollment data.
 SELECT e.nombre, i.curso, i.fecha
 FROM estudiantes e NATURAL LEFT JOIN inscripciones i;

--- Self Join
+### Self Join
 -- Key ideas
 -- A self join is used to combine a table with itself.
 -- Self join is not a specific type of join, it is just the term used to refer to the operation of combining a table with itself.